UiPath/orchestrator-powershell/docs/Start-UiPathMaintenance.md

 PARAMETERS
     -Phase <string>
         Indicates the Maintenance Mode phase.
 Draining = Most user and robots API calls will continue to work.
-A set of API calls whichi would generate additional Robos workloads will generate a '405 - Method not allowed' response.
-Suspended = All user and robots API calls will generate a '503 - Service Unavailable' response.
+A set of API calls which would generate additional Robos workloads will return a '405 - Method not allowed' response.
+Suspended = All user and robots API calls will return a '503 - Service Unavailable' response.

         Required?                    true
         Position?
 0